fluid-project/infusion-docs/src/documents/SubcomponentDeclaration.md

 ## Examples ##

 ### Standard Subcomponent Declaration
-This first example shows a straightforward subcomponent declaration. `adminRecordEditor` (a view component) is a standard subcomponent of `cspace.admin`:
+This first example shows a straightforward subcomponent declaration. `adminRecordEditor`, a component of grade `cspace.recordEditor`
+(which would be a [view component](tutorial-gettingStartedWithInfusion/ViewComponents.md) grade since we make use of the `container` top-level option) is a standard subcomponent of `cspace.admin`:

 ```javascript
 fluid.defaults("cspace.admin", {